cloudberry666/datadog-agent/pkg/metadata/inventories/README.md

 # Content

 The package offers 2 method to add data to the payload: `SetAgentMetadata` and `SetCheckMetadata`.
-As the name suggests, checks use `SetAgentMetadata` and each metadata is linked to a check ID.
+As the name suggests, checks use `SetCheckMetadata` and each metadata is linked to a check ID.
 Everything agent-related uses the other one.

 Any part of the agent can add metadata to the inventory payload.